nativvstudios/nativvstudios.github.io/all_collections/_posts/2022-01-07-unity-news-info-box.md

 comments: true
 ---

-## Hey there!
+Hey there!

-#### Thanks for checking out this post!
+Thanks for checking out this post!
 In this post I'm going to show how to make something similar to this!

 ![infobox]({{ site.baseurl }}/assets/uploads/hV2AIBi.png)

-So before I get started I just have to say that I am making use of a webhosting provider.
+**So before I get started I just have to say that I am making use of a webhosting provider.
-It's not required, but you'll see why I'm doing this once we're done!
+It's not required, but you'll see why I'm doing this once we're done!**

+#### In Editor

+To begin with, Let's open a new scene and add in a TextMeshPro Object and attach a new script.

 #### Unity Docs

 Head to the [Unity docs here](https://docs.unity3d.com/Manual/UnityWebRequest-RetrievingTextBinaryData.html)